usebasejump/supabase-test-helpers/README.md

 A collection of functions designed to make testing Supabase projects easier.

 ## Installation
-Copy the contents of `supabase_test_helpers.sql` into your supabase query interface and run it.
+Copy the contents of `supabase_test_helpers.sql` into the very first alphabetical test in your test suite, such as `00000-supabase_test_helpers.sql`.
+This will ensure that the test helpers are removed after your tests have run.

-Alternatively, you can generate a migration file and add it there.

 ## Contributing
 Yes, please!
 Anything you've found helpful for testing Supabase projects is welcome.
 To contribute: